LaxarJS/laxar-tooling/docs/api/artifact_validator.md

 # <a id="artifactValidator"></a>artifactValidator

-Validate application artifacts with JSON schema
+Assemble and validate application artifacts using JSON schema

 ## Contents